 - Don’t make eye contact with the dog.

-- Fold his hands in front of his stomach.
+- Fold their hands in front of their stomach.

-- Count the highest he can…over and over until the dog leaves or someone comes to help him.
+- Count the highest they can…over and over until the dog leaves or someone comes to help them.

 Introducing a Pet to a Child